bestvishesh/Sudoku/README.md

 See live demo [here](https://sudoku-solver-backtracking.netlify.app/)

-Contribution needed : CORS issue in heroku when fetching new puzzle
+Contribution needed : CORS issue in heroku when fetching new puzzle.